Adityajparmar37/ProjectBoard/README.md

 ## 📑 Synopsis

-- A platform for seamless project management and team collaboration, enabling task assignment, file sharing, and real-time chat within user portfolios.
+- A platform for seamless project management and team collaboration, enabling task assignment, file sharing, and real-time chat with project teammate.
 - The application is optimized with code-splitting techniques using React's `react-lazy` and `Suspense` for lazy loading, along with an `error boundary` fallback UI.
 - Integrate `AWS s3` bucket for storing files